 Adult supervision is needed when working with boiling water and borax.
 It’s poisonous if ingested and also dangerous if it gets in eyes.
 So I wouldn’t make this if I had babies and toddlers around.

-- Fill glass container ¾ full of water, and put in the microwave to boil.
+- Fill your glass container ¾ full of water, and put it in the microwave to boil.

 - Form the pipe cleaners into letters.
 I wouldn’t plan to put more than two large letters into a 4-cup container.

 - Tie thread around the top of each pipe cleaner letter.
 Then tie the other end around a pencil.
 If you know how to tie a clove hitch, that’s what I did.
 It worked well because it’s easy to adjust.

 - Stir borax into boiling water a little bit at a time.
 Be extra cautious with the first few spoonfuls, as it may bubble up a bit.

 - Continue stirring borax into the hot water until you can’t get any more to dissolve.
 Remember, you’re going for a super-saturated solution here.
 I think I used at least ½ cup, but I didn’t measure – so that’s just to give you a ballpark idea.